Claim: The U.S. government has imposed a 15¢ tax on Christmas trees.

 Is the Obama administration really taxing Christmas trees?
 No, but the White House said it was reversing its decision to approve an industry-sponsored Christmas tree promotion program after conservatives accused the Agriculture Department of spoiling Christmas with a new tree tax.

 The United States Department of Agriculture "is going to delay implementation and revisit this action," White House Assistant Press Secretary Matt Lehrich [said].

 The White House was adamant that the White House was not seeking to impose a tax on Christmas trees.

 "I can tell you unequivocally that the Obama Administration is not taxing Christmas trees," said Lehrich.
 "What's being talked about here is an industry group deciding to impose fees on itself to fund a promotional campaign, similar to how the dairy producers have created the 'Got Milk?' campaign."

-The 15¢ assessment would have applied to those who produced or imported more than 500 Christmas trees annually and would have been paid by them, not by the buyers (although it is possible that sellers might in some way have passed the costs along to end consumers).
+The 15¢ assessment would apply to those who produce or import more than 500 Christmas trees annually and would be paid by them, not by customers (although sellers might increase their prices to pass the costs along to buyers).